NIRSpec Target Acquisition Recommended Strategies

 If relying on blind pointing without a TA to observe a source that is small compared to the IFU field of view, the selected NIRSpec IFU dither pattern needs to allow room for the PSF width, the source size, and the accuracy of the target coordinates.
 For the preliminary estimate of the blind pointing performance discussed above, the minimum 1 σ radial target coordinate accuracy needed to give a 95% chance that all four dither positions will fall within the desired margin from the IFU edge is provided in Table 1.

 Table 1.
 Required target coordinate accuracy for dithering with blind pointing

 Recommended 1 σ radial coordinate accuracy (″)

 Medium cycle (1–4)

 † This is the minimum margin in arcseconds from the position of the source to the IFU edge needed for the PSF width and source size.

-For the Cycling patterns, it is assumed that the 1st four points in each pattern are being used.
-Requirements for the success of 2-point nods or the 1st two points of the cycling patterns are similar to those for the 4-point patterns.
+For the Cycling patterns, it is assumed that the first four points in each pattern are being used.
+Requirements for the success of 2-point nods or the first two points of the cycling patterns are similar to those for the 4-point patterns.
 This table is based on preliminary estimates of the JWST blind pointing accuracy.
 If in doubt, users should select one of the smaller dither patterns.